-Unreleased 'Harry Potter' Book Covers Will Give You Serious Chills
+These Unreleased 'Harry Potter' Book Covers Will Give You All The Magical Feels

 The Harry Potter books are not only an escape from our world to one full of magic and adventure, but also a collector's edition, and a joy to display.
 From editions that come inside a magical suitcase to the latest illustrated editions, Harry Potter cover art is as important sometimes as what's inside.
 Two years ago, the covers were redesigned when the series was released digitally, featuring Olly Moss-penned "Optical Illusion" covers for all seven novels.
 Now, Moss has gained permission to show us his unreleased Harry Potter book cover designs from the proposal that weren't used.